fnproject/docs/community/README.md

 Before proceeding, please review the Fn [Code of Conduct](CODE_OF_CONDUCT.md).

 Welcome to the Fn Project Community!
-You will find all the resources you need here to join our community, whether as a user, contributor, speaker,partner, or just observer.
+You will find all the resources you need here to join our community, whether as a user, contributor, speaker, partner, or just observer.

 ## Bi-Weekly Fn Community Call

-The Fn Project community calls are take place every other Tuesday and are open to anyone.
+The Fn Project community calls take place every other Tuesday and are open to anyone.
 You can find the date of the next call, dial-in information, and past meeting notes here: [http://comcall.fnproject.io](http://comcall.fnproject.io)

 ## For Contributors